 As expected, residue costs are lower with lower capacities because they don’t have to transport resides from such far distances.

 Overall, the results show that there is a high level of interannual variability in the costs of retrieving a fixed amount of biomass from timber harvesting residues.
-The variability is related to the area and location of harvest – which varies from year to year – and directly impacts transportation costs.
+The variability is related to the area and location of harvest, which varies from year to year, and directly impacts transportation costs.

 Conclusions

-Our model demonstrates the spatial and temporal variation in the availablity of timber harvest residue for bioenergy production.
+Our model demonstrates the spatial and temporal variation in the availability of timber harvest residue for bioenergy production.
 We did this using the location of timber harvest areas in the Canadian province of Alberta for the years 1990–2015.
 This is a historical study, but the information generated could be useful for investors exploring the potential of forest residues in Alberta for biomass energy production.

 We examined three potential plant locations, and three alternative plant capacities as measured by biomass input requirements: 200 Gg/a, 400 Gg/a, and 800 Gg/a.